sureshgadupu/PDFUtilities-Java/README.md

 ELIF using BOTH CLINE and RooCode:
     copy `.windsurfrules` and rename to `.clinerules` and put in root.
 ```
+> Reason: note that **BOTH** CLINE and RooCode can read `.clinerules` if kept at root.
+So you SHOULD remove the directory `.clinerules/` to avoid adding two times.

 Then, create these directories in your project root: